Guide

 3.1 Character/personal references

 3.1.1 Character and personal references can provide invaluable information to help build up a picture of the individual’s reliability, social skills, and experiences.
 They may also be useful to further support an application if the individual has a previous criminal record history or where they genuinely cannot provide a previous employer reference, for example, because their previous employer has ceased trading.
-They can also provide additional information to support a person’s application where the employer reference outlines that the individual has left because of an irretrievable breakdown in relationships.
+They can also provide additional information to support an individual’s application where the employer reference outlines that the individual has left because of an irretrievable breakdown in relationships.

 3.1.2 Asking specific questions will be helpful in ensuring the referee provides you with accurate and factual information.
 These questions could include how long they have known the applicant, in what capacity they have known them, and what skills/experience the individual has demonstrated that might be regarded as valuable attributes for the position they are applying for.

-3.1.3 Character and personal references should be sought from personal acquaintances that are not related to the individual, and who do not hold any financial arrangements with the individual.
+3.1.3 Character and personal references should be sought from personal acquaintances who are not related to the individual, and who do not hold any financial arrangements with the individual.
 Personal acquaintances may include professors, academic advisors, or someone of some standing in the individual’s community.
 Further guidance about persons of some standing in the community can be found on the gov.uk website.

 3.1.4 If an employee of your organisation is approached to give a character or personal reference, it is advisable for them to clarify that the information they are providing is based on their relationship with the applicant in a personal capacity.
 Such references are not required to be presented on headed paper or with the organisation’s stamp.